Gotse Delchev Brigade: History

-After in the mid-November when the Germans retreated the region, the brigade already numbered 12,500 people.
+In mid-November when the Germans retreated from the region, the brigade already numbered 12,500 people.
 It had been finally disbanded by the Yugoslav partisans in December, when its units were attached to the 15th Corps and order was given to be sent to the Srem Front.
 On December 26, the brigade's artillery platoon stationed at the Skopje Fortress, and one of its infantry platoons at Štip revolted against the order to be sent to the Srem front.
 They wanted to head to Thessaloniki as presumable capital of an imagined Independent Macedonia.
-After these in Stip refused to disperse, dozens were shot down and many were arrested on Tempo's order.
+According to Bulgarian sources, in Stip after they refused to disperse, dozens were shot down and many were arrested on Tempo's order.
 The officers in Skopje were invited by Gen. Mihajlo Apostolski "for conversation".
 As soon as they entered the Officers' House, they were disarmed and arrested.
 Tempo personally led the interrogations of these ca. 70 officers.
 Svetozar Vukmanović accused them of had fallen under Bulgarian influences.
 Meanwhile, hundreds of soldiers returned to the Officers' House to find out what is happening to their commanders.
 They were met with gunfire and dozens were killed.
 The reason for these military revolts was that Serbs and Montenegrins were appointed as new commanders in these units, who came without officer ranks, but were promoted for a short time.
 The testimony of the soldiers, who were later interrogated and convicted, states that some Serbian and Montenegrin officers addressed them with the words: "You are Southern Serbs," or cursed them as "damned Bulgarians".